cowmoo2/mpony/README.md

         * min: minimum
         * minn: minimum negative
         * minp: minimum positive
-* If the result is undefined, return 0 with an appropriate label.
+* If the result is undefined, mpony returns NaN

 ## Installation
 Using npm: